 When you “catch” students being kind, give them a “warm fuzzy” pom-pom to put in their bucket.
 Periodically empty the individual buckets into a class bucket to work toward a reward.
 (Learn more about the bucket filler concept here.)

-Such a simple concept—spell out a word in large letters and have students fill it with their thoughts on that word.
-You can easily change this out to fit seasons or subjects.
+Such a simple concept: Spell out a word in large letters and have students fill it with their thoughts on that word.
+You can easily change this out to fit various seasons or subjects.

-29. Measure angles on a paper pool table.
+37. Measure angles on a paper pool table

 Have students place paper pool balls on the table, then calculate the angles they’d need to shoot in order to pocket the ball using a protractor and string.

-It’s like magnetic poetry, but using a bulletin board instead!
+It’s like magnetic poetry, just using a bulletin board instead!
 Cut out words and provide a container of pins.
 Students do the rest.

 Source: Residence Life Crafts